eddmann/eddmann.github.io/_posts/2018/2018-08-10-how-to-expand-a-linux-aws-ebs-root-partition-volume-without-rebooting.md

 ---

 Over the past couple of months I have found myself having to look up how to expand a Linux-based AWS EBS volume.
-This article showcases a simple step-by-step guide to performing this action.
+This post showcases a simple step-by-step guide to performing this action.

 <!--more-->